-- You must not allow anyone else to use your user username and password on any IT system. - You must not disclose your password to anyone or ask anyone else for their password.
-If you suspect your password has become known to anyone else, change it immediately and report it to the ICT team. - You must not leave user accounts logged in at an unattended and unlocked computer. - You must not attempt to access data that you are not authorised to use or access. - You must not install, access or modify applications, systems or data without authorisation. - You must maintain the security of information as defined in the Information Security Policy. - You must not access other people's email without their permission. - You must not forward corporate emails to personal email accounts. - If you receive or view email or other content not intended for you, you must protect its confidentiality. - You must take care when replying or forwarding to ensure that only relevant parties are included.
+- You must not leave user accounts logged in at an unattended and unlocked computer. - You must not attempt to access data or systems that you are not authorised to use or access. - You must not install, access or modify applications, systems or data without authorisation. - You must maintain the security of information as defined in the Information Security and Data Protection Policies. - You must not access other people's email without their permission. - You must not forward CCC emails to personal email accounts. - If you receive or view email or other content not intended for you, you must protect its confidentiality. - You must take care when replying or forwarding emails to ensure that only authorised individuals are included and any history in the chain or attachments are suitable to share with that individual(s).